geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Griev'd such a charge should thus their course delay, While Alfred snatch'd the gauntlet from the ground, 760 And rode in haste the listed circle round,
-" Come on," he cried; " 'tis false ! my sword shall shame " Thy recreant heart, and vindicate my fame."
+" Come on," he cried; " 'tis false! my sword shall shame " Thy recreant heart, and vindicate my fame."

 The signal given, they ran, but stood the stroke,